bergeramit/AdvanceOSFinalProject/FinalReport.md

          2. Can be very useful for our project I guess
          3. There is a web REST API for this but it is very limiting and was written ontop of GO in addition to the BCC
 2. Inspect packets with eBPF to achieve better performance (relevant for our project because we aspire to improve performance by processing protobuf information in eBPF programs)
-   1. https://cilium.io/ - looks very promising essentially "eBPF-based Netowrking, Observability, and Security"
+   1. Cilium [8] - looks very promising essentially "eBPF-based Netowrking, Observability, and Security"
       1. open source - which can be very good for us to draw ideas from
       2. looks like they are sitting in the exact point with the exact tool (eBPF) as our intentions
       3. But - our project still adds the layer of semantic protobuf rules, better yet, we are looking deep into the application layer and not stopping at the IP/TCP stack as cilium
       4. Still, this looks very promising and there service does include looking at protocols like HTTP, Kafka
       5. Written in GO
-   2. Sidecar and Shared Library Models (https://isovalent.com/blog/post/2021-12-08-ebpf-servicemesh - very good article on the subject)
+   2. Sidecar and Shared Library Models [9]
       1. The mesh functionality will not be inside the applications but on the side (sidecar) like a proxy
       2. takes the responsibility for each app to implement its own mesh functionality
       3. Improved suggestion - move the sidecar mesh proxy into the kernel instead of a side library